freemansoft/CircuitPython-playground/blinka/README.md

 The MCP2221 can act as an extension of the PC or Mac.
 The MCP2221 breakout board doesn't support on device software.

-## Connections for I2C
+## I2C Connection Notes

 Pico I2C pins require pullups for PiHat LCD.
+Most of the breakout boards come with resistors installed.
+The Raspberry Pi comes with resistors for its I2C pins.
+This means that boards designed to sit directly on the Raspberry Pi may not have resisotrs and this require them when used with something like the Pico.
 I used 1.8K resistors

-Pico U2IF pinout.
+Rasperry Pi Pico U2IF pinout.
 The Pico U2IF has 2 I2C ports

-Blinka environment variablesvalues
+## Blinka environment variablesvalues

 | Shell      | MCP2221 Env Configuration | U2IF Env Configuration |
 | ---------- | ------------------------- | ---------------------- |
 | Linux      | `set MCP2221=1`           | `export BLINKA_U2IF=1` |
 | Powershell | `$env:MCP2221=1`          | `$env:BLINKA_U2IF=1`   |

-I2C pins with U2IF
+## Assigned Pico RP2040  I2C pins with U2IF

 | function                | Pico Functon | Pico Pin |
 | ----------------------- | ------------ | -------- |